Hunter-Zandri/secure-password-generator/README.md

 When all prompts are answered then a password is generated for the user on the page

-What was learned
-I learned a lot more about how to use eventlisteners as well as various loops in javascript such as do while loops and switch case.

 Project pictures/websitelink
 Screenshots below!